tvogels/slidekit/README.md

 Slide crafting utility for nerds.

 -   Expect this to be more work than PowerPoint or KeyNote
 -   Use this if you want absolute control over slide transitions.<br>
     This basically supports magic move while you are in control over linking objects between slides.

 ## Process

 -   You make slides in your favourite vector editor (I use Sketch on Mac)
-- Annotate ids with attributes, e.g. `myPath[transition=fade-in]` or `rectangle[move=true][otherattrib=value]` (to enable magic move to the next or previous slide)
+-   Annotate ids with attributes, e.g. `myPath[fade-in]` or `rectangle[move][otherattrib=value]` (to enable magic move to the next or previous slide)
-- Run `./process_svgs.py` to pre-process your SVGs (parse these annotated ids) and turn them into one big JSON file.
+-   Run `./preprocess_svgs.py` to pre-process your SVGs (parse these annotated ids) and turn them into one big JSON file.
 This also does things like stripping out embedded images and puting them in `/media/`
 -   Run `parcel index.html` to serve your slides.

+## Step-wise appearance of nodes

+-   Use tags like `[stage=1]` or `[stage=3-5]` in your IDs.

-## Supported attributes
+## Entry animation

-- `stage=3`, only appear in the 3rd stage of the slide
-- `transition=fade-in`
-- `transition=fade-out`
+-   `mynode[fade-in]`
+-   `mynode[fade-in=2]` --- fade in, taking 2 seconds
+-   `mynode[fade-in=0.5, 1]` --- fade in, taking 500ms, aligning this at the end of the transition if other transitions take longer
-- `transition=draw-line`, for paths, draw them from start to finish
+-   `mynode[draw-line]` --- for paths, draw them from start to finish
-- `move=true`, enable magic move for this object
-- `transition-duration=0.5` seconds
-- `transition-alignment=0.0` between 0 and 1. where to start this transition if the total slide transition is longer
-- `appear-along=PathId`,
+-   `mynode[appear-along=PathId,5,0]` --- appear along a given path object, take 5 seconds, align at the begining of the transition

+## Transitioning objects from one stage to the next

+-   `mynode[move=1.5]` --- 1.5 morph .. could be color, position, rotation, ... will be morphed

+## Exit animation

+-   `mynode[fade-out=1]` --- 1 second fade out

+## External content

-- `youtube=55bjCP9Fy5I` on a `rect` will embed a YT video
+-   `rect[youtube=55bjCP9Fy5I]` will embed a YT video